-The Homer Lake drill program was designed to test a 400m-500m long VTEM (electromagnetic) anomaly with an interpreted steep westerly dip that had been identified by airborne surveying in 2013 and continues for a further 1km as a weaker VTEM anomaly to the south.
+The Homer Lake drill program was also designed to test a 400 m-500m long VTEM (electromagnetic) anomaly with an interpreted steep westerly dip that had been identified by airborne surveying in 2013 and continues for a further 1km as a weaker VTEM anomaly to the south.
 Two holes (TNB14-001 and TNB14-002) were drilled with an easterly azimuth on sections 100m apart and designed to intersect the northern end of the anomaly.
-Holes TNB14-003 and 004 were drilled to the east of the anomaly in an area where base metals were identified in historic trenches during 2013 field work (eg. chip samples of 7.0m @ 0.50 g/t Au 90.2 g/t Ag, 4.25% Pb and 0.89% Zn).
-A map showing the location of these drill holes is available on our web site at www.terraxminerals.com.
+A map showing the location of all four holes drilled at Homer Lake in 2014 is available on our web site at www.terraxminerals.com.